 '''

 tree(Key, Value)

 A GB tree.

-tree()

-tree() is equivalent to tree(term(), term()).
+tree() = tree(term(), term())

 iter(Key, Value)

 A GB tree iterator.

-iter()

-iter() is equivalent to iter(term(), term()).
+iter() = iter(term(), term())

 balance(Tree1) -> Tree2

 Types:

 Tree1 = Tree2 = tree(Key, Value)

 '''

 Rebalances Tree1.
 Note that this is rarely necessary, but may be motivated when a large number of nodes have been deleted from the tree without further insertions.
 Rebalancing could then be forced in order to minimise lookup times, since deletion only does not rebalance the tree.